Assyatier21/simple-cms-admin/README.md

 ### Features

-The API has the following endpoints:
+This service has the following API endpoints:

-- `/v1/articles`: get list of articles
+- `admin/v1/articles`: get list of articles
-- `/v1/article`: insert, update, delete and get details of article (method: POST, PATCH, DELETE, and GET)
+- `admin/v1/article`: insert, update, delete and get details of article (method: POST, PATCH, DELETE, and GET)
-- `/v1/categories`: get list of categories
+- `admin/v1/categories`: get list of categories
-- `/v1/category`: insert, update, delete and get details of category (method: POST, PATCH, DELETE, and GET)
+- `admin/v1/category`: insert, update, delete and get details of category (method: POST, PATCH, DELETE, and GET)

 We can test the endpoint using the postman collection in `simple-cms-admin/tools`.